 Again, try to speak with them to negotiate terms to settle the debt.
 Ensure that you respond to the claim and, if it cannot be settled prior to going to court, attend the hearing.
 Again, we can help but the sooner we are brought on board at this stage, the more chance we have of negotiating an effective resolution.

 (5) Security Bonds

-If they believe your company is insolvent, HMRC may want security.
+If they believe your company is insolvent, they may want security.
 The security bond is a very serious legal instrument and in some cases more serious than a winding up petition.
 A Notice of Requirement (NOR) of Security is used for VAT and PAYE.

 The added complication is that the company tax debts can be transferred to the directors or other named individuals in the NOR.
 The debt is usually expressed on a joint basis with the named individual.

 The security must be provided before a stipulated date and trading after that date is a criminal offence.
 A fine of £5,000 for each offence is also applied.

 Be aware simply closing the company and starting again is unlikely to be successful as the bond can be transferred.